 The Board meets on average 10 times a year.
-Some meetings may be held as teleconferences.
+Some meetings may be held as teleconferences or other type of remote meetings.
 Two of the meetings should take place at a business unit, a different one each time.
 The Board may also meet at any time without the presence of the management and make decisions without holding a meeting.
 Minutes of a meeting are taken in English for each meeting.